 The Solicitors' Regulation Authority has recognised Liverpool Hope University's LLB Law degree as a Qualifying Law Degree.
 This means that once you graduate from Liverpool Hope, you will be able to progress onto a Legal Practice Course or a Bar Professional Training Course.

-Throughout your degree, you will have a number of assessments including written exams, coursework, reports, portfolios and presentations.
-You will receive written and oral feedback from your tutors.
+Throughout your studies, you will have a number of assessments each year, including written exams, essays, reports, and portfolios.

-This theme is defined by Ian McLeod as “the techniques that are available to lawyers when they are handling the law”.
+Legal Method is defined by Ian McLeod as “the techniques that are available to lawyers when they are handling the law.”
 You are introduced to a range of skills that you will then draw on explicitly throughout your degree, including legal research, case analysis, statutory interpretation and legal reasoning.
 These skills, together with the more generic skills of oral and written communication, are developed extensively at every level.

 You build upon your knowledge and understanding of the key concepts that underpin the Constitutional and Administrative Law arrangements within the English Legal System.
-This theme aims to investigate the foundations and internal mechanisms of the European Union by exploring the rights and freedoms that European Union Law affords the citizens of Europe from a European constitutional perspective.
+This theme aims to investigate the foundations, institutional law and constitutional principles of the European Union and on these bases explores the rights and freedoms that European Union Law affords the citizens of Europe.
+EU Internal Market and EU Competition Law are at the heart of these freedoms.

-Business Law will include encounters with aspects of Company Law, Partnership Law, Commercial Law and Employment Law.
-The limited company (both private and public) is the entity that lies at the heart of economic activity in Europe and most of the rest of the developed world, so the rules which govern how companies are organised and behave have an impact on the lives of everyone in the community.
-Employment law and the law of commerce carry a similar degree of impact in modern society.
+Business Law will include encounters with aspects of Company Law, Partnership Law, and the Law relating to Sole Traders.
+In essence, this topic covers the law relating to business organisations, the most important of which is the limited liability company.
+The limited company (both private and public) is the entity that lies at the heart of economic activity in Europe and most of the rest of the developed world, so the rules that govern how companies are organised and behave have an impact on the lives of everyone in the community.
 You will go beyond the rules and constitution of the company to critically examine how Business Law attempts to achieve the correct balance between encouraging enterprise and curbing abuse.

 This theme concentrates on active enquiry within a relevant law subject area.
-For example, Environmental Law offers you active learning opportunities to explore the value of the environment as an object of legal protection.
-In this topic, you will be given an opportunity to develop your own research interests such as laws on Genetically Modified Organisms (GMOs), Climate Change and International Waste Shipments.
+For example, the subject for 2017/18 was Environmental Law which offered active learning opportunities to explore the value of the environment as an object of legal protection.
+(N.B The content of this subject is varied each academic year.)

 Law is studied as a globalised legal system regulating the relations between states.
 It focuses first on the relevant institutions, the sources of international law as well as the concept of international legal personality and statehood.
 The substantive part consists, for example, of the use of force, the title to territory, the right to self-determination as well as the law of the sea.
 You will also study Conflict of laws, which deals with transactions between private individuals, rather than with those directly implicating States or international organisations.